Seny-l/metaMIC/README.md

 optional arguments:
   -h, --help            show this help message and exit -o OUTPUT, --output OUTPUT
-                        output directory for AIM results --label LABEL         Misassembly label of contigs for training assemblies -a ASSEMBLER, --assembler ASSEMBLER
+                        output directory for metaMIC results --label LABEL         Misassembly label of contigs for training assemblies -a ASSEMBLER, --assembler ASSEMBLER
                         The name of the directory of the trained model.